 Source: *U.S. Bureau of Labor Statistics

-According to the U.S. Bureau of Labor Statistics (BLS), aerospace engineering and operations technicians are expected to see little or no job growth from 2012-2022 (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), aerospace engineering and operations technicians are expected to see 4% growth from 2018-2028 (www.bls.gov).
 However, the BLS does note that a considerable amount of retirements are expected in the field over the same decade, so some opportunities should be available.

 The education requirements of engineering technicians are not as rigorous as the requirements to become an engineer.
 The preferred degree program for potential technicians is an associate degree program in engineering or aerospace technology, which can be completed in two years.
 These programs usually emphasize hands-on learning in a laboratory or real-world setting.
 According to the BLS, many junior and community colleges, as well as vocational schools or technical institutes, offer such programs throughout the U.S.